jtortorelli/cineaste-lume/src/people/chiaki-minoru.md

     year: 1985
 ---

-Aspired to be an actor since childhood and debuted in theater in 1936 at age 19.

-Served in the army from 1939 through 1942, stationed at Sakhalin.
+Chiaki Minoru aspired to be an actor since childhood and debuted in theater in 1936 at age 19.
+He served in the army from 1939 through 1942, stationed at Sakhalin.

-His performance in the play "Dataii" inspired Kurosawa Akira to produce <i>The Quiet Duel</i> (1949) and to cast Chiaki in his first film role in <i>Stray Dog</i> (also 1949).
-Chiaki went on to appear in several Kurosawa films over the next decade.
+His performance in the play *Dataii* inspired Kurosawa Akira to cast him in *Stray Dog* (1949).
+Chiaki went on to appear in eleven Kurosawa films, including *Rashomon* (1950), *Seven Samurai* (1954), *Throne of Blood* (1957), *The Hidden Fortress* (1958), and *High and Low* (1963).

-His and Fujiwara Kamatari's peasant characters in <i>The Hidden Fortress</i>
-(1958) were cited as direct inspirations for R2-D2 and C-3PO in <i>Star Wars</i>
-(1977).

-Ironically, he outlived all his co-stars from <i>Seven Samurai</i> (1954), despite being the first casualty in that film.
+In *Seven Samurai*, he played the good-natured samurai Heihachi.
+Ironically, he outlived all his co-stars from the film, despite being the first casualty on screen.
+His and Fujiwara Kamatari's peasant characters in *The Hidden Fortress* were cited as direct inspirations for R2-D2 and C-3PO in *Star Wars* (1977).

+Outside of his work with Kurosawa, Chiaki played the pilot Kobayashi Kôji in *Godzilla Raids Again* (1955).

+Later in his career, he won the Best Actor award at the Japan Academy Prizes for his performance in *Gray Sunset* (1985), where he played a man suffering from Alzheimer's disease.